beitmenotyou-com/OmniSocial-ProtocolKit/docs/api-gateway.md

-# 🌐 OmniSocial Hub API Gateway
+# 🌐 OmniSocial ProtocolKit API Gateway

-The **API Gateway** in OmniSocial Hub is the heart of the platform — a unified entry point that allows clients to interact with federated social protocols (like ActivityPub, AT Protocol, Nostr) using consistent RESTful APIs.
+The API Gateway in OmniSocial ProtocolKit is the heart of the platform—a unified entry point that allows clients to interact with federated social protocols (like ActivityPub, AT Protocol, Nostr) using consistent RESTful APIs.

 ---

 ## 🧩 Purpose
 - **Unify disparate protocols** under a shared API surface
 - **Standardize endpoints** for identity, posts, social graphs, inboxes, and feeds
-- **Route requests** to the appropriate protocol modules
+- **Route requests** to the appropriate Protocol modules

 ---